π³ Sea transport

-Searoutes' CO2e calculations are based on the estimation of fuel consumptions for a specific vessel.
+Searoutes' CO2e calculations are based on the estimation of fuel consumptions for a specific vessel, for the traveled trajectory.
 We have two specific goals:

 Our modeling follows the publications of the IMO to estimate fuel consumptions based on: